communications-mining

 Our design shows workflow queues in an abstract way.
 In reality, you might be pushing the emails directly into a CRM platform, use a message broker such as Kafka, or even simply move the emails from the inbox folder into a subfolder.
 For the purposes of this tutorial, we will mock up the queues, but you are encouraged to develop your test integration end-to-end.

-In order to fetch incoming emails together with predicted labels and extracted entities, we will use the Stream API.
-The Stream API allows you to define a stream of comments based on a dataset, pinned model version, and optional comment filters, and to iterate through them in a stateful way.
+In order to fetch incoming emails together with predicted labels and extracted general fields, we will use the The Stream API allows you to define a stream of comments based on a dataset, pinned model version, and optional comment filters, and to iterate through them in a stateful way.

-Each result in the Stream response will contain a comment, a list of predicted labels, and a list of entities.
+Each result in the Stream response will contain a comment, a list of predicted labels, and a list of general fields.
 This is passed as a JSON structure as seen below:

 {